asm0028/S4B_SearchCleanInform/README.md

 After installing the necessary packages, download and run the **RunAllParts.py** script found in this repo.

 You are now ready to go!

 ### Using *bisonSearchandCSV*

+*Note: individual scripts are found in the directory *Individual Scripts* and contain all necessary imported modules*

 To initially obtain your data you must use *bisonSearchandCSV*.
 This will take the user's input (scientific name of desired organism) and search BISON's Solr API for all records of the instance.
 These records are then converted into a CSV format, located in the output file *bisonCSV.csv*.

 *bisonSearchandCSV* as described is a section of **RunAllParts.py** that works by iterating each instance of a record through a for loop, writing the contents of each record to *bisonCSV.csv*.
-If *bisonSearchandCSV.py* is run without the GUI in a Linux-based terminal, like the Alabama Super Computer (ASC) terminal, the script must be run as such in the same directory:
+If *bisonSearchandCSV.py* is run without the GUI in a Linux-based terminal, like the Alabama Super Computer (ASC) terminal, the script must be run as such:

 ```
 python3 bisonSearchandCSV.py genus species